 1 | pub ed25519 2024-12-20 [C] |

-stands for Certify.
+The [C] stands for Certify.
 Generally, since GPG relies on a ‘web of trust’ where people hold onto your key for a long time, you want your root level key to rarely expire.
 It will also have no abilities, existing solely to sign subkeys that you actually use for day-to-day work.

 signing key